ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  ```

 Given the client-led approach of the Agile method, we now turn to user feedback.
-These are fictional users whose feedback is based on real user feedback we acquired through our user testing.
+Please note that these are fictional users whose feedback is based on real user feedback we acquired through our user testing.
 To see our user testing, please see: [Evaluation](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Evaluation.md).

 ### User feedback